-In addition, consumers in new markets may be less familiar with our brand, and we may need to increase brand awareness in such markets through additional investments in advertising.
-Stores opened in new markets may have higher construction, occupancy or operating costs, or may have lower sales, than stores opened in the past.
+In addition, the availability of existing large-format retail and mixed use facilities is lower than it has been over the last five years, and occupancy costs are increasing, as well as the initial term of lease commitments.
+Further, consumers in new markets may be less familiar with our brand, and we may need to increase brand awareness in such markets through additional investments in advertising or high cost locations with more prominent visibility.
+Stores opened in new markets may have higher construction, occupancy or operating costs, or may have lower net sales, than stores opened in the past.
 In addition, laws or regulations in these new markets may make opening new stores more difficult or cause unexpected delays.
-Newly opened stores may not succeed or may reach profitability more slowly than we expect, and the ramp-up to profitability may become longer in the future as we enter more markets and add stores to markets where we already have a presence.
+Newly opened stores may not succeed or may reach profitability more slowly than we expect, and the ramp-up to profitability more become longer in the future as we enter more markets and add stores to markets where we already have a presence.
 Future markets and stores may not be successful and, even if they are successful, our comparable store sales may not increase at historical rates.
 To the extent that we are not able to overcome these various challenges, our operating results and future growth opportunities could be adversely affected.